methompson/tcheck/readme.md

 - `typeGuardTestGenerator` generates a new function that tests an object and returns an array of strings indicating what values are wrong within the object
 - `typeGuardGenerator` generates a new function that checks that an object conforms to a specific structure
+- `strictTypeGuardGenerator` generates a new function that checks that an object conforms to a specific structure.
+This function differs from `typeGuardGenerator` in that it will return false if the object contains extraneous keys that aren't part of the interface.
-- `indexedObjectTypeGuardGenerator` generates a new function that checks if all the values of an object conform to a specific structure.
+- `isObjectOfGenerator` generates a new function that checks if all the values of an object conform to a specific structure.
 Useful for objects where the key is a name, but not standardized.
 - `isInstanceOfGenerator` generates a new function that checks if a value is an instance of a class.
 - `isArrayOfGenerator` generates a new function that checks if an array contains values that conform to specific type guards
 - `unionGuard` generates a new function that checks that a value conforms to one of several different guards.
 This is useful for union types, i.e. those that may be one of several types.